SAMMISolutions/docs/doc_posts/_decks-and-buttons-decks/editing-a-deck.md

 - **Lock** - Allows you to encrypt a Deck with a password.
   - Only available in [Developer Mode](#placeholder).
 - **Hide Button Icons** - Hides any [Button Icons](#placeholder) visible on your Buttons.

+#### Saving your Deck

+The top right of the Deck Editor has a **Cancel**, and **Save** button.

+It is important to save your deck whenever you make any changes, otherwise nothing will be saved.
+Conversely, if you make a mistake, you can either undo, or to be safe, cancel all the operations altogether.

+It is also important that you save your deck whenever you edit any button's triggers, as those triggers might not apply until the deck itself is saved.